AGAGE-atmosphere/agage-archive-template/README.md

 - Use this repository as a template for a new respository by clicking on the "Use this template" button on the top-right side of the Github page
 - Clone your new repository
 - Make sure that the ```agage-archive``` repo and its dependencies are in your environment
+- Choose a project name (e.g., "agage").
+The name must NOT have an underscore or hypen in it.
 - Rename the code folder ```project_archive``` to ```{project_name}_archive``` (it's important that the folder name ends in ```_archive```)
 - Rename the ```project``` directory in the ```data``` folder with the name of your project
 - Edit ```data/project/attributes.json```